davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index.md

 #### Important Dates
-- Team preferences due via email to David: Monday, Oct 31, 2022
+- Team preferences due via email to David: Friday, Oct 28, 2022
-- 1-page proposal deadline: Sunday, Nov 6, 2022
+- 1-page proposal deadline: Friday, Nov 4, 2022
-- Presentation / demo: Last week before finals
+- Presentation / demo: Monday, Dec 5, 2022
+- Code submission: Friday, Dec 16, 2022
 - Scrum logs and check-ins: weekly, ongoing
-- Code submission: Finals week

 ##### Importance of Team Buy-in
 I strongly recommend that the team comes to a consensus on the project vision, so that everyone is equally invested in taking ownership.
 Project visions borne out of one or two students generally doesn't work well.
 Something like this has happened in the very recent past...
 A student was really into Pokemon cards.
 They convinced the rest of their team members to write a web app to organize all the Pokemon cards in the world, and so that users can manage which cards they own and even trade them and battle each other.
-Other teammates didn't understand how the battles were played out, which was more complicated than they first thought, but went along with it anyway.
-The other members were never really invested enough to stay motivated to work on the project, and let's just say that it didn't end well.
+Other teammates didn't understand how the battles were played out (which was far more complicated than they thought) but went along with it anyway.
+The other members were never invested enough in the project to stay motivated.

 Here are just some ideas on what you and your team can do: